01 of 06

 03 of 06

-PROBLEM: Air Conditioner Cycles On and Off Too Frequently
+Air Conditioner Cycles On and Off Too Frequently

-Thermostat or temperature sensor not reading accurately.
+This could be caused by the thermostat or temperature sensor not reading accurately.

 Continue to 4 of 6 below.